 Merrell Moab 2 Vent Hiking Shoe ($99.95; backcountry.com)

 “Merrell makes some of the best budget-friendly hiking boots,” says Gilbert.
 “My first pair of hiking boots were Merrells.
 I put them through the wringer, but they lasted for years.”

 “I’ve fitted a lot of kids for footwear, and my experience has been that most kids won’t necessarily need a boot for hiking with their parents unless the weather demands it,” says Butenas.
 “They have elasticity and strength in their ankle and knee tendons that most of us can only dream of now.
 So unless there’s a lot of mud, snow, or something equally difficult, it’s okay for a kid to have low-cut hiking shoes on even if everyone else around them is wearing boots.”

 However, if your kid does need boots for your family hikes, both Butenas and Durr emphasize to make sure to get ones that fit correctly.
 “When I was a kid my dad bought boots a couple sizes too big so that they would last longer,” says Durr.
 “This resulted in blisters, sore feet, lots of tripping over my too big boots, and I’m sure a lot of whining and complaining… Although your young one will grow out of their boots quickly, make sure their feet are comfortable while hiking.
 The proper fit will enhance their enjoyment of the hike and help everyone have a good time.”

-This Merrell boot features a waterproof membrane, ankle support and a hefty sole.
+This Merrell boot is available in kids sizes 1 to 13 and features a waterproof membrane, ankle support and a hefty sole.

 These leather options from Keen are also waterproof and have a lace-capture system so even if your kid’s laces get undone, they won’t be tripping over them during your hike.